-We decided to take it easy as the weather was not that good and stayed at Vestre Jakobselv Camping where we rented a cabin for around 60 eur and one hour Sauna for about 10 EUR.
-There was also a small restaurant in the village called "Lille Chili" where we had dinner.
+We decided to take it easy as the weather was not that good and stayed at Vestre Jakobselv Camping where we rented a cabin for around 60 eur and one-hour Sauna for about 10 EUR.
+There was also a small restaurant in the village called “Lille Chili” where we had dinner.

-Packrafting in the Arctic See
+Packrafting in the Arctic Sea

 The next morning we woke up at 8.30am, had breakfast in our cabin, packed our gear and drove to the shore of the Arctic Sea (Varanger Fjord).

-The weather was much better than than the last 2 days and we could even see the sun and the blue sky between the clouds.
+The weather was much better than the last 2 days and we could even see the sun and the blue sky between the clouds.
 This was the first time for us to packraft in the Arctic Sea and the water was freezing cold.

 There were many small mussels on the rocks.